-(To be added)
+Key challenges To be added

-Our Priorities and Outcomes
+Our priorities and outcomes

-The Strategic Plan is an important precursor to the Council's Performance Management and Accountability Framework and is the main strategic business planning document of the Council.
-It sets out the corporate priorities and outcomes, the high level activities that will be undertaken to deliver the outcomes, as well as the measures that will help us determine whether we are achieving the outcomes.
+The Strategic Plan is an important precursor to the council's Performance Management and Accountability Framework and is the main strategic business planning document of the council.
+It sets out the corporate priorities and outcomes including the high level activities that will be undertaken to deliver the outcomes, as well as the measures. that will help us determine whether we are achieving the best outcomes for our residents, our partners and the wider community.

-The Council is looking to deliver the following priorities and outcomes over the next three years:
+The council is looking to deliver the following priorities and outcomes over the next three years:

-Priority 1 - People are aspirational, independent and have equal access to opportunities
+People are aspirational, independent and have equal access to opportunities